• Home

 This code is required to facilitate three major types of online transactions:

 • Real-Time Gross Settlement (RTGS): This method is widely used to transfer money instantly once the transaction request is initiated.
 This also requires an IFSC to speed up the processing.
-People may refer to IFSC as an RTGS code while making RTGS transactions.
+People may refer to the IFSC code as an RTGS code while making RTGS transactions.

 • Immediate Payment Service (IMPS): This is also a real-time money transfer method, which is used to transfer money instantly.
-It is available 24/7 and requires an IFSC code to process the transaction.
+It is available 24/7 and requires an IFSC to process the transaction.

 Key differences between IFSC, MICR and SWIFT Codes

-IFSC, MICR and SWIFT codes can be considered bank location codes or bank routing codes to ensure a secure transaction process, but they differ in certain aspects.
+IFSC, MICR, and SWIFT codes can be considered bank location codes or bank routing codes to ensure a secure transaction process, but they differ in certain aspects.

 IFSC Code MICR Code SWIFT Code